← Back to Blog

 Modern coffee farming does not rely on chemicals alone.
 IPM combines multiple strategies:

-• Cultural control -- timely harvest (removing ripe and overripe cherries eliminates broca breeding sites), pruning for ventilation, shade management
+• Cultural control -- timely harvest (removing ripe and overripe cherries eliminates broca breeding sites), pruning for ventilation, shade management.
+This connects directly to harvest quality practices

 • Biological control -- the fungus Beauveria bassiana parasitizes broca beetles; certain parasitoid wasps attack broca larvae